ZillionGroup/coding-challenges/palindrome/README.md

 Constraints
 -----------

-* Choice of languages and frameworks is open.
+Choice of languages, frameworks and libraries is open.
 Utilization of JVM-based technology is a plus.